qbixxx/MIDIMarauder/README.md

 # MIDIMarauder
-midiMarauder is a TUI application for interacting with MIDI devices through USB.
+MIDIMarauder is a TUI application for interacting with MIDI devices through USB.
 The idea is to have a MIDIOX like software for Linux machines.

 For now it's just a proof of concept that MIDI messages can be received through USB and printed to the terminal via stdout.